 Dr. Remy Dou is an Assistant Professor and NSF CAREER awardee (AISL Award #1846167) with dual appointments in the Department of Teaching and Learning and the STEM Transformation Institute at Florida International University in Miami, Fl.
 His research focuses on science learning in non-school settings like zoos, parks, and in the home, and how those experiences shape factors related to STEM interest and identity.
-Currently, Dr. Dou leads a research team in identifying aspects of everyday science talk that relate to the development of children’s science interests and identity, focusing also on Latine children and families.
-He also spends some of his time examining K-12 STEM teacher leadership in education policy arenas.
+Currently, Dr. Dou leads a research team in identifying aspects of everyday science talk that relate to the development of children’s science interests and identity, focusing on Latine children and families.
+He also participates in research on K-12 STEM teacher leadership in education policy.
 As an educator, he contributes to the preparation of pre-service STEM teachers, as well as mentors students seeking research experiences in informal STEM education fields.

 Visitors looking for consultation or evaluation work, please feel free to contact Dr. Remy Dou or find more information here.